Supermodel (Jill Sobule song): Release and reception

-"Supermodel" was first released on July 18, 1995, on the soundtrack to the film Clueless.
+On July 8, 1995, Capitol Records vice president of marketing Tom Corson announced that "Supermodel" would likely be released as the third single from the Clueless soundtrack.
+Two days later, it was serviced to US alternative radio, additionally serving as the second single from Jill Sobule.
+On July 18, the Clueless soundtrack was released.
 Following the release of the soundtrack, Sobule reissued her self-titled second studio album on August 1, 1995, with the addition of "Supermodel".
-On July 8, 1995, Capitol Records vice president of marketing Tom Corson announced that "Supermodel" would likely be released as the third single from the Clueless soundtrack.
-The song was ultimately released to contemporary hit radio as the third single from the soundtrack and the second single from Sobule's album on August 22.
 Since the song's release, Sobule and other acts involved with the song have voiced their regret over its release as a single.
 In 1997, Lava Records Chairman Jason Flom stated that he felt as though "Supermodel" was a "smart choice" at the time of release, although he believed it ultimately killed any momentum Sobule had following the success of her previous single, "I Kissed a Girl".
 Despite Rachtman recruiting Sobule for "Supermodel", she later claimed that the song's release "might have been the death of [Sobule's] career."
 Speaking on the song's release as a single, Sobule commented: "I have not always made the best business decisions."

 "Supermodel" received generally favorable reviews from music critics.
 Larry Flick of Billboard noted the "tongue-in-cheek flair" of the song, in which he commented that "the sarcastic undertone will smack all but the superficial in the face."
 Also from Billboard, Kenneth Partridge praised the "brisk rocker" and referred to the song's bridge as "the most scathing series of lines in an alt-rock novelty whose sarcasm doesn’t spoil the party."
 Roch Parisien of AllMusic referred to "Supermodel" as a "wry, deadpan" song, in which he highlighted the song's bridge.
 Gabriela Tully Claymore of Stereogum praised "Supermodel" as the most memorable song from the Clueless soundtrack.
 She particularly praised Sobule's addition of the bridge, which she believed "turned the track from a defiant jab at superficial teen culture into a pointed critique of body-image standards."
 Commercially, "Supermodel" achieved minimal success in Australia.
-On January 14, 1996, the song entered the ARIA Charts where it spent a total of five weeks.
+On January 14, 1996, the song entered the ARIA Singles Chart, where it spent a total of five weeks.
 "Supermodel" reached a peak position of number 53 on the chart.